Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 • cooperative agricultural business and union of agricultural supply and purchase businesses

-• Legal person whose sole objective is education
+• Legal person with education as the sole objective

 • Certain mutual societies and mutual societies